 Investigate the Situation:

 This is the first stage/phase of the entire engagement process.
 During this process, the analyst should be focusing on the current issues and the problems the business is going through.
 Also, one has to make sure that the scope should be kept broad enough so that the current situation is analyzed appropriately.
-One key point that every business analyst should follow or remember is never jump into a conclusion without actually going through the entire scope.
-So, this is really important point for all the business analysts.
+One key point that every business analyst should follow or remember is never to jump into a conclusion without actually going through the entire scope.
+So, this is a really important point for all business analysts.